edinburgh-napier/set09121/lectures/lecture17.md

 Disadvantages
 - Can be a bit of a faff to set up...

-But this is a *good idea* that most companies of a certain size and above use.
+But this is a *good idea* that most companies of a certain size and above use.<!-- .element: class="fragment" -->

-Check out Github Actions for a way to integrate (heh) this into your current workflow
+Check out Github Actions for a way to integrate (heh) this into your current workflow<!-- .element: class="fragment" -->

 ---